epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 ### MIP Local requirements

-Some ports must be open for intra-server connections (accept only requests coming from the local server itself, but on its public address):
+Some ports must be open for intra-server connections (accept only requests coming from the local server itself, from localhost and from its public address):

 - 31432 ("LDSM", PostgresRAW database)
 - 31433 (Postgres "analytics-db")